renatolew/BookOrganizer/README.md

 # BookOrganizer
 A small project of a Book Organizer App using Javascript and Node.js to practice programming logic and basic concepts of the language and tools.

 This was developed as a pratice/test during the Hiring Coders #2 Bootcamp by VTEX.
+If you take a look at this project, I strongly suggest you also take a look at the books displayed as examples.
+Those are really good books!

 To use this material you will need javascript and node.js installed.
 You can download it and find more instructions on its use at https://nodejs.org/en/